 Here you can see the cockpit sole pieces that will be installed fore and adt of the footwell.
 At this point I have decided to only cut in one hatch, and that for the water ballast compartment which will provide access to the water ballast plug and the centerboard pin.
 It is an Armstrong hatch.
 I prefer to wait until I understand the boat and my preferences before cutting in more hatches.
 The sole is already "doubled" so if I want to add a hatch later, I plan to cut the hole and install an Armstrong hatch.

 I used the plunge cutting capability of my japanese pull saw to cut out the centerboard access panel into the seat top.
 I want some clearance between the front edge of the panel and the bulkhead, so I left a 1inch "ear" in the seat top at the front of the access panel.
 This will be a fragile little piece until it gets epoxied down.
 I wanted to use the japanese saw rather than the table saw also in order to minimize the kerf.
-I will be mounted hinges along the long edge of the panel so that it can be opened up in a compact manner.

 - Finally warm outside and I will start work in the garage again.
 I am sanding, sanding, sanding.
 Wear a mask, very fine dust!
 I am sanding the exterior of P1 and P2, and the whole interior of the boat.
 The dried epoxy and fillets can leave very small little sharp edges so I recommend wearing gloves.
 I am sanding down all surfaces to be glued together including seat top bottom, sole bottom, and edges.
 Now is the time to get everything smoothed and sanding prior to attaching seat tops and sole.